Anatomy of a Powerful, Paged Testimony

 Humility

-Humility makes a testimony relatable.
-It doesn’t posture.
-It doesn’t speak down.
-It confesses weakness, even after salvation, and finds strength only in grace.
+Humility doesn’t posture, doesn’t speak down, confesses weakness, and finds strength only in grace.
 A humble tone invites connection, not comparison.
 It offers companionship in the struggle rather than claiming superiority over it.

 Invitation Over Imposition